 People with BPD are in a great deal of emotional pain.
 Since emotions are immediate and primal, emotional pain is also immediate and primal.
 As I have said, emotions represent a land-bridge between the body and the mind.
 Emotional pain manifests itself in both mental and physical ways.
 If you have ever been depressed or “fraught with grief” over the loss of something or someone important to you, you will know what I am saying in this regard.

 Depression and grief can be a trying experience for anyone.
 You feel pain in every area of your body and mind.
 Sometimes you will just want to retreat to your bedroom and go to sleep for hours, just to get some relief from the physical and mental anguish you feel.
 The sleep represents a distraction of both the mind and the body from the experience of complete pain.
 You might also use alcohol to relieve the pain by “turning off your mind.”
 Many people “drink themselves into a stupor” and, in doing so, extinguish the pain for a short period.
 Pain-killers, whether over-the-counter or prescription, can also remove pain by working on the pain at its source (in the brain where pain is actually felt).
+There is another option to make use of white vein kratom as it is capable of reducing depression and relieving stress and anxiety.
 Once, when I was asked by one of my daughters about how the Tylenol knew to go to her foot (which was in pain), rather than to her head (because she’d taken it for headaches before), I explained that it acts in the brain where she feels the pain, not where the pain actually “is.”
 In the case of emotional pain, the pain seems to be both in the body and in the mind, but the pain-feeling area of the brain is where these drugs act.
 See below about substance abuse.

 People with BPD are likely to feel emotional pain many times a day every day.
 Since these emotions are basic (like fear, sadness and anger) the reactions to them are both physical and mental.
 These emotional pain-states are powerful and have the ability to overpower rational thinking.
 When you are in pain, regardless of the source, the main reaction of the body and mind is to get out of or to relieve the pain as soon as possible and by whatever means necessary.
 I used the example of someone who is literally on fire.
 This person will try to douse the flames in any way, without thinking about the people around her and what harm may come to others if the flames spread.
 This situation is analogous to a person in deep emotional pain.
 The person will do anything to stop the pain, which is why my Internet site and Internet list are called “anything to stop the pain” (ATSTP).
 This “anything” includes self-destructive and relationship-damaging behaviors.